International Clinical Trials Day

-How to celebrate Clinical Trails Day
+How to celebrate Clinical Trials Day

-Professionals conducting clinical trails are often in need of people to conduct these tests on.
+Professionals conducting clinical trials are often in need of people to conduct these tests on.
 They are safe, and often you receive payment, so if you wish to help medical science you could sign up to be included in clinical trials today.

-Make sure that when you post about it on social media, you use the hashtag #clinicaltrailsday – and be certain to take a look at what other people are posting about the day and get involved in the discussion!
+Make sure that when you post about it on social media, you use the hashtag #clinicaltrialsday – and be certain to take a look at what other people are posting about the day and get involved in the discussion!